hphelion/documentation/moonshot/manage.imagebuilder.md

     <pre>ssh -i demokey.pem &lt;IP_of_demo_vm1></pre>

-You can now access your image from the HP Cloud OS for Moonshot Administration dashboard.
-From there, you can manage your image.
+You can now access your VM image from the HP Cloud OS for Moonshot Administration dashboard.
+From there, you can manage your VM.

 ## Creating an image for a specific workload ## {#image-specific-workload}
 You might want to create an image for a specific workload, such as an internet server.
 To do this, you must have an element with appropriate hooks written for that specific workload.
 The rest of this section shows you how to create Ubuntu and RHEL images for specific workloads, and their associated elements.